Last Updated on

 - Homemade chicken stock and homemade beef stock keep down the sodium and calorie count lower.
 It also allows for a better, more rounded flavor!

 When you make this Mushroom Risotto recipe, leave a comment down below!
 We love hearing from you and answering any questions you might have!
 Also, be sure to tag us on social media and hashtag it #MSDHospitality.

 - Add onions and cook until translucent (about 3 minutes).

 - Stir in rice and cook 1-2 minutes, until it starts to brown.

 - Add wine and cook 1-2 minutes, until wine is absorbed.

 - Stir in chopped mushrooms.

 - Add broth one ladleful at a time, cooking and stirring until absorbed.
 Repeat this process until all the stock is gone.

 - Season with salt and pepper.

-- Spoon on top of risotto and finish with shaved slices of parmesan cheese.
+- Serve and finish with shaved parmesan cheese.